Invoice Data Extraction Logo

 On-Premise Infrastructure as Ongoing Cost

-Many Kofax deployments run on-premise, which means your IT team owns the servers, the patching cycles, the hardware refresh schedule, and the disaster recovery configuration.
-Cloud-native alternatives eliminate this entire cost layer, shifting infrastructure responsibility to the vendor and converting capital expenditure into predictable operating costs.
+Many Kofax deployments run on-premise, which means your IT team owns the servers, patching cycles, hardware refresh schedule, and disaster recovery configuration.
+A cloud-native replacement can move that responsibility to the vendor, while an on-premises or hybrid alternative retains more of the existing infrastructure burden.

 A Market That Has Moved On